top of page

 Everything You Need to Know About Murano Glass Chandeliers

-If you’re anything like us you’ve probably seen these fluted glass chandeliers all over your Pinterest feed.
-They belong to a family of chandeliers called Murano glass chandeliers.
+If you’re anything like us you’ve probably been seeing these fluted chandeliers all over social media.
+These are Murano glass chandeliers.
 Here’s everything you need to know.

 Map showing the location of Murano, Italy near Venice.